 Everyone could walk away with dignity, providing that state had the correct orientation, and it was presented as much the gift of the states it was carved out of.
 If Syria has to accept this to get its country back, so be it.

 If Iraq has to create it to save the rest of its territory, so be it.
 The only question is whether Turkey can be persuaded to make the same sacrifices – one of the factors behind the coup attempt on Erdogan planned by the US, before the Turkish president preempted it with his own.

 Turkey’s involvement in this operation gives it the chance to both support US policy and try and emerge from the creation of a Kurdish state intact by casting that state more in its own image.
 As long as the US gets that state, it is happy.
 What condition will Mosul be left in as a result?
 As bad a one as possible – which is why the word “offensive” is being used to describe this operation.

-Posted by Jim W. Dean, Managing Editor on October 20, 2016, With 8790 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on October 20, 2016, With 8820 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.